FutureFeed

-FutureFeed is a seaweed-based feed ingredient for livestock that is currently being developed by a team from Australia's Commonwealth Scientific and Industrial Research Organisation (CSIRO).
-The primary component of FutureFeed is dried Asparagopsis, a genus of red algae, which has been shown to reduce the methane (CH4) emissions of ruminant livestock by up to 99%.
-It is added to fodder at feedlots in dosages of 1-2% dietary intake to achieve this result.
-FutureFeed is currently being developed in collaboration with James Cook University (JCU) and Meat and Livestock Australia (MLA), with the primary goal of scaling for mainstream commercial use.
+FutureFeed is a ruminant livestock feed ingredient based on seaweed that can reduce methane emissions, established by Australia's Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+FutureFeed holds the global intellectual property to use the seaweed Asparagopsis for livestock feed.
+Lowered methane emissions can be achieved by the addition of a small amount of the seaweed into the daily diet of livestock.
+This discovery was made by a team of scientists from CSIRO and James Cook University (JCU), supported by Meat & Livestock Australia (MLA), who came together in 2013 to investigate the methane reduction potential of various native Australian seaweeds.

+Asparagopsis is a genus of red algae, endemic in many parts of the world including Australia.
+The seaweed has proven to be the most efficient natural supplement available for lowering methane from ruminant livestock.
+It also has feed efficiency benefits.
+The active ingredient in seaweed is bromoform, which inhibits a key enzyme for methanogenesis.

 History

+Cattle and sheep have long been known to voluntarily consume seaweed in variable amounts if they have access.
 Historical evidence suggests that farmers in Ancient Greece deliberately grazed cattle near beaches as a result of the productivity benefits it provided.
 This was also the case for Icelandic farmers in the 18th century.

-In the early 2010s, Canadian dairy farmer, Joe Dorgan, noticed that cattle in paddocks adjacent to the beaches surrounding his property experienced higher levels of productivity than cattle positioned in paddocks further inland.
-This was observed through higher conception rates, longer periods of heat and increased milk production.
-It was discovered that the cattle had been eating dried kelp that had washed up on the shore.
+FutureFeed's Chief Scientist Rob Kinley had a "lightbulb moment" in Canada in the early 2000's, where an innovative Canadian dairy farmer, Joe Dorgan, had been allowing his dairy cows access to stormtoss seaweed that appeared naturally on his property.
+He reported consistent improvements in animal performance.
+Dorgan desired to commercialise this concept but regulations required it be scientifically tested first.

-In 2013, environmental scientists, Dr Rob Kinley and Professor Alan Freeden, were recruited by Dorgan to perform official testing on the nutritional data of kelp and to quantify the effects it had on cattle health.
+Kinley and Professor Alan Freeden were recruited by Dorgan to perform official testing on the nutritional data of this seaweed and to quantify the effects it had on cattle health.
 Dorgan intended to harvest and sell seaweed as an organic alternative to conventional supplements, however, further testing revealed its ability to reduce methane emissions of livestock.
-Kinley discovered that this form of kelp was capable of reducing methane production in cattle by up to 16%.
+Kinley discovered that this particular form of seaweed was capable of reducing methane production in cattle by up to 20%.

 Following this discovery, Kinley moved to Australia to partner with CSIRO and James Cook University (JCU) to conduct further testing.
 A research team at JCU, including Professor Rocky De Nys, had previously studied the effects of algal feed additives on livestock production systems as part of the Centre for Macroalgal Resources and Biotechnology (MACRO).
-This collaboration provided the foundations for FutureFeed as a commercial application of this research.
+This collaboration provided the foundations for FutureFeed's commercial application of this research.